jbcoe/iso-cpp-breaking-UB/draft.md

 #### In favour of widening

-- It is a non-breaking change – all currently valid code will remain valid.
-- There is potentially reduced cognitive load on consumers of `string_view` and maintainers of code using `string_view`.
+This is a non-breaking change that reduces cognitive load on consumers of `string_view` and maintainers of code using `string_view`.
+Code that is currently valid will remain valid.

 #### Against widening

-- Additional run-time checking, regardless of build mode (i.e. a performance impact).
+The change introduces additional run-time checking, regardless of build mode.
-- Prevents certain classes of potential bugs being detected by the implementation.
+This has a performance impact that may be undesirable, especially if the calling code already verifies that the pointer is non-null, and cannot be opted out of.
+In addition to the performance impact, this change prevents certain classes of potential bugs being detected by the implementation.
 To explore these points further, consider the following code:

 ```c++
 std::string processName(std::string_view username);